Introducing the Open AI Accelerator Exchange: Streamlining Edge AI Deployment

 8. Specifying Operations: Choosing the Right Level of Abstraction

-9. The OAXS Specification
+9. The OAAX Specification

 10. Operation Conversion Toolchains